-HCC offers a two-year Associate Degree in Biblical Studies with an area of concentration in Education, Missions, Worship Arts, or Interdisciplinary Studies.
+HCC offers an accredited two-year Associate Degree in Biblical Studies with an area of concentration in Education, Missions, Worship Arts, or Interdisciplinary Studies.
 Graduating students must successfully pass and complete all requirements for a minimum of 64 credit hours.